American Idol Names a 2019 Winner

 Didn't think so.
 This was the only thing on TV!
 For all three hours!

 The second season of ABC's rebooted singing competition just crowned a winner, and it was Bran Stark!
+Or perhaps Sansa Stark!
+Jon Snow?
 Sorry.
-We joke.
 Say congrats to the 19 year-old King Laine Hardy of Louisiana, also known as Bayou Boy.

 The finale started with Hardy, Alejandro Aranda (a favorite since his breathtaking audition), and Madison Vandenburg, also a frontrunner all season.
 Vandenburg was named second runner up earlier in the finale.